What is self-talk?

 Setting: I am feeling very overwhelmed and stressed.

-Positive self-talk: “Today, I woke up, made the bed and walked the dog, and I did a great job.”
+Positive self-talk: “Today, I woke up, made the bed and walked the dog, and I did a good job.”

-Setting: I am part of a team and I did not achieve what was expected of me.
+Setting: I am part of a team and did not achieve what was expected of me.

 Negative self-talk: “I’ve let everyone down because I failed and didn’t achieve my goals.”